victoriachuang/github-header/README.md

 # github-header
-As of a week ago, Github's dark header is no longer a class you can remove.
-This extension now makes the header color a random color.
+Github has changed their classname once again!
+This extension now makes the header color a random color, works as of November 2017.

 Requests for colors welcome!